The Brother and Sister Who Became the Sun and Moon: Characteristics

 The relationship between chasing and being chased is the driving force of this story, and the chasing being is not necessarily an animal, but it is also common that it is a human being.
 The brother chases the sister in one Manchu and one Inuit myth and a sister-in-law abuses the other sister-in-law to death in another Manchu myth.
 In the Nanai tribe, a man pursues a woman, and in Japan, a stepmother is a pursuer.
 When a person, not an animal, is the main character, the conflict within the family appears as a chasing and being pursued relationship.
 Therefore, it is appropriate to understand the case of brother and sister as a problem within family relationships.

 In Inuit mythology, a mysterious man visits a woman nightly, and the woman mixes her lamp soot with her oil and applies it to her nipples to reveal the man's identity.
-The next day, seeing his brother's lips black, his sister leaves the village in shame, and her brother follows.
+The next day, seeing her brother's lips black, his sister leaves the village in shame, and her brother follows.
 The younger sister became the Sun and the older brother became the Moon.
 An eclipse occurs when the older brother catches up with his younger sister.
 This myth, which talks about the origin of the Sun and Moon and even the origin of the solar eclipse, presents the issue of incest as a key motive for the origin of the Sun and Moon.
 Although there are slight variations, the Manchurian myth is the same: the chasing brother's mirror becomes the Moon and the running sister's lantern becomes the Sun.

 In the Korean fairy tale, however, the being chasing the sister is not the older brother, but the tiger; in fact, the older brother is also being chased by the tiger.
 The tiger, replacing the brother, erases the myth's motif of incest.
 Similarly, in the Inuit and Manchurian myths, a maternal figure does not appear.
 The existence of a mother being eaten by a tiger is a unique characteristic of Korean folktales.